AllisonJiao/IntelliDish/documentation/Testing_And_Code_Review.md

 `[4f0e9e8affbe02f1092f7b76b0e465d3c73cc0bb]`

 #### 2.1.3.
 Explanation on How to Run the Tests
+To test locally (you may need OPENAI_API_KEY to run some tests, you can ask our team and put it in your local .env to test on)
 1. **Clone the Repository**:

    - Open your terminal and run: